CD3/preview/README.md

 writing a Markdown file and you want to see a preview of what it will look like in HTML.
 There are many situations when this is useful, here are a just a few of the situations that motivated this script

 - Markdown : The most common scenario.
 I use `vim` and couldn't find a good markdown previewer that I liked.
 - gnuplot : It is nice to be able to see a preview of a plot generated with gnuplot while editing the script.
-    - Latex : Again, I use `vim`, so it's nice to have a preview of the PDF available while editing the source.
+- Latex Snippets : I use LaTeX/circuitikz to create circuit diagrams and `tex2im` to create the image files. `preview` lets me see the image while I edit the LaTeX.

 ## What it does